rach7777/monax-may/content/blog/2019/2019-03-11-how-to-drive-business-with-actionable-clarity.md

 {{< image_blog "ia-blog-pyramid.png" >}}

-* **Insights and notifications** are driven by the data in specific agreements.
+* **Insight and notifications** are driven by the data in specific agreements.
-* **Variables** there might be the involved parties, price, delivered service etc.
+* **Agreements** contain specific information about involved parties, price, delivery service or which ever variable information is relevant to the specific contract.
-* **Agreements** again are derived from templates which are blueprints for particular kinds of relationships, for example sale of goods, leases, statements of work, etc.
+* **Templates** are blueprints for particular kinds of relationships, for example sale of goods, leases, statements of work, etc.
-* **The foundation** gives life to all the layers above are workflows, which are maps for specific relationship types making tacit knowledge explicitly available to all contractual parties.
+* **Workflows** gives life to all the layers above, through their nature of being maps for specific relationship types making tacit knowledge explicitly available to all contractual parties.

 To keep each party actionable the dashboard provides an overview over all required tasks.
 These are driven by the underlying workflows and provide a snapshot of the current state of all active business relationships.